Asynchronous operation states

 The following diagram shows the asynchronous operation state transitions that are supported.

 Notice that an asynchronous operation can only transition from one state to another along specific paths as shown in the diagram.
-Some paths are initiated by the user interacting with the Microsoft Dynamics CRM Web application while other paths are initiated by the Microsoft Dynamics CRM platform as part of regular asynchronous queue processing or because of a Web service call.
+Some paths are initiated by the user interacting with the Microsoft Dynamics 365 web application while other paths are initiated by the Microsoft Dynamics 365 platform as part of regular asynchronous queue processing or because of a Web service call.
 For example, an asynchronous operation cannot transition directly from a Suspended state to a Locked state.

 A locked state indicates that the AsyncOperation instance is being used by the asynchronous service.
 While it is locked it cannot be used by another instance of the service.
 This ensures that the instance is not executed more than once, for example by two different asynchronous services.

 Monitoring and updating the state of an asynchronous operation is typically done interactively through the System Jobs grid in the Microsoft Dynamics 365 Web application.
 However, you can also use the SDK to write code that performs those same tasks.

 Change the state code

 Modify the retrieved state code attribute to a new value according to the allowed operation states.
 You could also change the AsyncOperation.PostponeUntil attribute.